amasraff/sabah-bus-routes/README.md

 Currently there are no known public bus transit route created or made to public.

 ## Current problem
 There are no known routes where the bus driver will take except by asking them directly or others who often commute by them.
 Even with that, the information are still quite vague.
 As of now, Google Maps doesn't support "transit" feature in this city, hence leaving the current public transit in the shadows.
+There are bus stops being erected, however that doesn't mean there will be any bus that will take the route to there.

 ## Aim
 To create public bus transit map chart to assist anyone who are planning to commute via these bus transits.
 By just using google map links.